Some Frequently Asked Questions & Answers

 Utility Services – Public utilities, such as the electric company, cannot refuse or cut off service because you have filed for bankruptcy.
 The utility can require a deposit for future service and you do have to pay bills that arise after the bankruptcy is filed.

-Discrimination – An employer, government agency, or student loan lender cannot discriminate against you because you have filed for bankruptcy.
+Discrimination – Most employers, government agencies, or student loan lenders cannot discriminate against you because you have filed for bankruptcy.

 Driver’s License – If you lost your license solely because you couldn’t pay court-ordered damages caused in an accident, bankruptcy will let you get your license back.